 Lesson 3: Creating a Mailing Label Report

 In this lesson, we develop a Customer Contact Card report using the mailing label layout.
-The report users can use it to print rolodex cards and mailing labels.
+This report can be used to print rolodex cards as well as mailing labels.
 On each card, the following information needs to be shown:

 The data source for this report is our built-in XML data, predefined as Data Source 2 in the catalog.

 Follow the tasks below to finish creating the report:

 - Task 1: Define the Query the Report Uses